obriencj/obriencj.github.io/source/projects/motorcycle/tu250x-kickstart/index.md

 line up any others.

-After the engine is secure, it's time to reconnect the cables, resinstall the rear wheel, the chain, the front-sprocket, and everything else you removed in the first place.
+After the engine is secure, it's time to reconnect the cables, re-install the rear wheel, the chain, the front-sprocket, and everything else you removed in the first place.

 If you wanted to remove your PAIR valve, this is the perfect